themodernpk/vaah-framework/README.md

 ## Migrations

 ### Initialize the migrations
-Use any command line tool and navigate to plugin folder and run ```vendor\bin\phinx init```.
+Use any command line tool and navigate to Vaah plugins folder and run ```vendor\bin\phinx init```.
 Phinx is being used to manage migrations.

 ### Create migrations
 Run ```vendor\bin\phinx create <table name> -c phinx-config.php --template=phinx-template.php.dist```, this will create a migration file under ```app/Migration/db``` folder.

 Below is sample migration file.
 You may consider to read Phinx documentation to create these migration files.
+These are almost similar to laravel migration files.

 ```php
 use \Vaah\Migration\Migration;